 The claims adjuster from Erie Insurance may pressurize you to accept less than your case is worth, luring you with the promise of fast cash.
 If you don’t accept this offer you may make a counteroffer that is less than your original demand but more than the insurance company’s initial offer.

 Erie will often increase its offer after a lawsuit is filed.
-Our Maryland injury lawyers have seen considerably more money put on the table at this point.
+Our Baltimore car accident lawyers have seen considerably more money put on the table at this point.
 Erie Insurance claims are not as difficult to deal with as those involving some big insurers and the filing of a lawsuit often persuades adjusters to be more reasonable.

 If the lawsuit is unsuccessful in leading to a settlement acceptable to both sides the case may go to mediation and eventually to trial.